CII launches new Public Trust Index

-The CII is launching its new ‘Public Trust Index’ (Index), which has been designed to measure consumer confidence in insurance.
+We're launching our new ‘Public Trust Index’ (Index), designed to measure consumer confidence in insurance.

 The Index reveals where people are confident in the insurance profession and areas for improvement, and is based on detailed research with consumers, SME[i]s, insurers, regulators and public bodies.
 The researchers looked at what those buying insurance consider to be important and compared this with how those same individuals perceived insurers’ performance.
 The research included in-depth interviews with consumers, SMEs and those working in the profession.